deislabs/mystikos/doc/user-getting-started-c.md

 libos-gcc -g -o appdir/hello helloworld.c
 ```

-In most cases, we would generate much more files in `appdir`, a folder to hold
+In most cases, we would generate many more files in `appdir`, a folder to hold
 the root file system including the application, the dependent libraries, and
 configurations.
 Our hello world program is so simple that it doesn't depend
 on any library other than MUSL or any configuration.
 So `appdir` contains